sameesin/cisco-csftd-on-aws/content/60_Deploy_Test_Machines/1_Test_machines_setup.md

 >Note: Bastion machine is in bastion_subnet with it's own network interface & security group attached to it.

-**Routes are also needed to be created for this machine**
+**Routes are also needed to be created for this machine** Default route pointing to the internet gateway so that the host can be accessed from internet

 ```console
 resource "aws_route_table" "bastion_route" {